entirelymagic/Design_Algorithms_in_Python/README.md

 # Design_Algorithms_in_Python

+>I will be using TDD for the entire project.

 ## Chapter 1
 1. Define a Rational class to create rational numbers from 2 integers
 2. Raise `ZeroDivisionError` if denominator from Rational is not different from 0.